 To help protect the ozone layer is up to us in the end.
-While the Kigali amendment and the Paris agreement has gone a long way ensuring these harmful gases won’t be produced by industries worldwide it is still a phase out plan to 2050.
+While the Kigali amendment and the Paris Agreement have gone a long way in ensuring these harmful gases won’t be produced by industries worldwide it is still a phase-out plan to 2050.
 A lot of irreversible damage can potentially be created by then.
-From natural catastrophes to implementation of new laws and policies that may reverse these agreements, not to mention that the Montreal Protocol doesn’t control how civilians consume.
+From natural catastrophes to the implementation of new laws and policies that may reverse these agreements, not to mention that the Montreal Protocol doesn’t control how civilians consume.

-Given the urgency of our climate crisis, it is on our hands to take actions towards an ecological future.
+Given the urgency of our climate crisis, it is in our hands to take action towards an ecological future.
 We, at Sparkling Clean, support the implementation of a sustainable culture to impact and educate people around us.
-Although it might have slow impact on ecology at first, we believe in gradual wave effect, where those we teach may educate others around them and so on, leading to real, solid changes for future generations to come.
+Although it might have a slow impact on ecology at first, we believe in a gradual wave effect, where those we teach may educate others around them and so on, leading to real, solid changes for future generations to come.

 Here are the first 2 steps and 5 changes to help reduce greenhouse gases and your carbon imprint on the planet

 The first thing you should do is to calculate your current carbon footprint to estimate your annual greenhouse gas emissions.
 Unless you understand where your emissions come from, you cannot take effective steps to reduce your impact.